mathfour/Buy-by-Bon/README.md

 - [Clear](https://www.npmjs.com/package/clear): Allows the clearing of the console so things can look less cluttered.

 ## Set Up

+Clone this repo to your desktop and change to the `buy-by-bon` directory.
+(If it's your first time to clone, check out the instructions [here](https://help.github.com/articles/cloning-a-repository/).
+Run `npm install` to install its 4 dependencies.

-Once you are in the *Buy, by Bon* repository/directory, run the following code in the command line to create the *Buy, by Bon* database and the *products* table: `mysql -u root -p < schema.sql`
+Then run the following code in the command line to create the *Buy, by Bon* database and the *products* table: `mysql -u root -p < buy-by-bon.sql`

 Then use your text editor of choice to update `buy-by-bon.js` and `manager-view-bbb.js` with your mysql password, if you use one.